sergeyzolotukhin/infrastructure/nginx/README.md

 # HTTP headers
 =======================================================================================================================

-Expires -   We can set the Expires header only in HTTP responses.
+[Expires]  We can set the Expires header only in HTTP responses.
 The value of Expires is a timestamp that denotes the point in time after which a cache should consider the response stale.
 Notably, caches favor the Cache-Control header with the max-age directive over Expires.

-ETag
-If-Match
-If-Modified-Since
-Last-Modified
+[ETag] An entity tag (ETag) is a value that is included in a HTTP header response that represents the current state of a resource.

+The ETag mechanism supports both strong validation and weak validation "123456789"   – A strong ETag validator
+W/"123456789" – A weak ETag validator

+[Last-Modified] The Last-Modified response HTTP header contains a date and time when the origin server believes the resource was last modified.
+It is used as a validator to determine if the resource is the same as the previously stored one.

 Cache-Control

 * public